andy-guttridge/memory-mixup/README.md

 - This [mdn web docs](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) article on callback functions was referenced when implementing the `runTimer` function
 - This [Stack Overflow](https://stackoverflow.com/questions/13286233/pass-a-javascript-function-as-parameter) question was referenced to discover how to use an anonymous function as a wrapper for passing a function with arguments as the value for a callback when implementing the the call of `runTimer()` in the `playGame()` function
 - This [Stack Overflow](https://stackoverflow.com/questions/4190792/should-i-use-a-global-variable-and-if-not-what-instead-javascript) question was referenced with respect to options for avoiding global variables, resulting in the decision to wrap all of the JavaScript inside an anonymous function
+- The code to dismiss the modal dialog when the player clicks outside of the dialog was adapted from https://techstacker.com/close-modal-click-outside-vanilla-javascript/

 ### Media